-A series of hand-thrown stoneware tableware that comes with different shapes, sizes and colours.
+A collection of hand-thrown stoneware tableware that comes with different shapes, sizes and colours.

 As "mazekoze" means "mixing up" in Japanese, it is suggested for users to mix pieces in many combinations and to give a joy to the table.

 Glaze has chalky semi-matt texture and colours are available in white, grey, yellow ochre and sakura pink.

 All hand-thrown stoneware and each surface was individually decorated by hand with blue slip & sgraffito technique.

 As "rakugaki" means "doodling" in Japanese, each piece has a unique and spontaneous design.
 The theme of decorations are often inspired by nature and creatures in North Yorkshire life I have experienced.